ballerina-platform/module-ballerina-oauth2/oauth2-ballerina/Package.md

 The Ballerina OAuth2 module facilitates auth providers that is to be used by the clients and listeners of different protocol connectors.

-For more information go to [The OAuth2 Module](https://docs.central.ballerina.io/ballerina/oauth2/latest).

 ### Report Issues

 To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina